By 2008, the poker wave had hit Europe big time.

 Just Your Average Copenhagener

-Eastgate has been very honest in interviews and admitted that the big score has been a pretext for inaction.
+Eastgate has been very honest in interviews and admitted the big score is a pretext for inaction.
 He won't run out of money anytime soon and has lacked the motivation to get a job or an education.

 Ivan Demidov: The Russian Moneymaker